-Our strategy is to: identify, assess and implement processes to use smart meter data; help customers and work in collaboration with Suppliers by upgrading our service positions where necessary to accommodate a smart meter; and actively participate in various industry groups aimed at making the roll out as smooth and efficient as possible.
+Our strategy is to: identify, assess and implement processes to use smart meter data in ways which benefit our customers; work in collaboration with Suppliers by upgrading our service positions where necessary to accommodate a smart meter; and actively participate in various industry groups aimed at making the roll out as smooth and efficient as possible.

-There are now 1,261,8472 smart electricity meters installed in our distribution service area.
-The majority (65%) of these are an early, SMETS1, version of smart meter with the remainder being the latest SMETS2 meter.
+There are now 1,400,1232 smart electricity meters installed in our distribution service area.
+Just over half (56%) of these are an early, SMETS1, version of smart meter with the remainder being the latest SMETS2 meter.